EpiForeSITE/measles-tiered-quarantine/README.md

 Outbreak sizes across different quarantine scenarios.

+The table may be somewhat misleading since it is suggesting that strategy 2 (which is fewer days of quarantine than strategy 1) is performing better.
+However, looking into the distribution of total infected individuals provides a better picture of the differences between strategies:

 ``` r
 # We can group the four into a single plot (histogram)
 # for visual comparison